flp/virtual-tourist/README.md

 ![alt tag](Screenshots/progress.png)

-Specific photos can be deleted by selecting them, or you can grab a new collection altogether.
+Specific photos can be selected for deletion one at a time, or you can grab a new collection altogether.

 ![alt tag](Screenshots/delete.png)